Tiqa/redux-polyglot/README.md

 (see [polyglot documentation](http://airbnb.io/polyglot.js/))

-there is an optional parameter to getP(), he's name is polyglotScope. this is allow you to automatically 'aim' a scope in your phrases object.
+there is an optional parameter to getP(). this is allow you to automatically 'aim' a scope in your phrases object using `polyglotScope` property.

 for example :